nuprl/MultiPL-E/new_language.md

 ---
 layout: default
-title: Evaluate a new Language
+title: Evaluate a New Programming Language
 nav_order: 2
 ---

+# Evaluate a New Programming Language

 *So you want to add a new language, huh?*